-The table below summarizes the impact indicators we collected from individual companies held by the Vontobel Fund - GEC.
+The table below summarizes the impact indicators we collected from individual companies held by the Vontobel GEC strategy.
 These impact indicators contain major contributions from products and services of companies active in the corresponding impact pillar (e.g., a power utility generating renewable energy from a wind farm) but also minor operational contributions (excluded from the calculator in Figure 8) from many portfolio holdings

 (e.g., an industrial company having installed solar panels on their manufacturing sites for its own electricity consumption).
 The latter is, however, neither used for company selection nor for the purity factor of the portfolio.
 Nevertheless, it is a positive operational contribution, which we like to emphasize.
-Figure 7 shows the total numbers from all portfolio companies as well as the proportion that is attributable to the fund based on its ownership.
+Figure 7 shows the total numbers from all portfolio companies as well as the proportion that is attributable to the portfolio based on its ownership.

-Figure 7: The fund's companies were associated with the following indicators over the year 2022, or their latest reporting year (64 companies held as of June 30, 2023):
+Figure 7: The portfolio's companies were associated with the following indicators over the year 2022, or their latest reporting year (64 companies held as of June 30, 2023):

-IMPACT INDICATOR DESCRIPTION TOTAL FROM ALL PORTFOLIO COMPANIES ATTRIBUTABLE TO THE FUND MAJOR CONTRIBUTORS TOTAL REPORTING COMPANIES CO2 emitted (carbon footprint, scope 1+2) 227.1 mnt 169,200t VEOLIA, AIR LIQUIDE 64 CO2 avoided 1,900mnt 2.2 mnt SAINT-GOBAIN, VEOLIA, ANDRITZ 28 Renewable energy generated 200.8TWh 116.0GWh IBERDROLA, NEXTERA, ORSTED 13 Annual renewable capacity installed 305.1 GW 346.5MW ANDRITZ, FIRST SOLAR, VESTAS 46 Drinking water provided 11,000 mn m3 14 mn m3 VEOLIA, AMERICAN WATER 2 Water recycled and/or saved 3,200 mn m3 9.3 mn m3 SAINT-GOBAIN, KINGSPAN, 15 Waste water treated 7,300 mn m3 9.0 mn m3 VEOLIA 4 Passengers transported in an eco-friendly way 91,300mn passenger-km 109.8mn passenger-km EAST JAPAN RAILWAYS 1 Cargo transported on rail 677.2 mnt-km 160 mnt-km UNION PACIFIC 1 Waste collected/recycled 58.5mnt 30,700t VEOLIA, CLEAN HARBORS, LKQ 44 Materials captured for circular economy 24.1 mnt 111,000t SMURFIT KAPPA, SAINT- GOBAIN, CLEAN HARBORS 7 Renewable/recovered energy use in production 53.8TWh 121.7GWh WEST FRASER, SAINT- GOBAIN, AIR LIQUIDE 46
+IMPACT INDICATOR DESCRIPTION TOTAL FROM ALL PORTFOLIO COMPANIES ATTRIBUTABLE TO THE PORTFOLIO MAJOR CONTRIBUTORS TOTAL REPORTING COMPANIES CO2 emitted (carbon footprint, scope 1+2) 227.1 mnt 169,200t VEOLIA, AIR LIQUIDE 64 CO2 avoided 1,900mnt 2.2 mnt SAINT-GOBAIN, VEOLIA, ANDRITZ 28 Renewable energy generated 200.8TWh 116.0GWh IBERDROLA, NEXTERA, ORSTED 13 Annual renewable capacity installed 305.1 GW 346.5MW ANDRITZ, FIRST SOLAR, VESTAS 46 Drinking water provided 11,000 mn m3 14 mn m3 VEOLIA, AMERICAN WATER 2 Water recycled and/or saved 3,200 mn m3 9.3 mn m3 SAINT-GOBAIN, KINGSPAN, 15 Waste water treated 7,300 mn m3 9.0 mn m3 VEOLIA 4 Passengers transported in an eco-friendly way 91,300mn passenger-km 109.8 mn passenger-km EAST JAPAN RAILWAYS 1 Cargo transported on rail 677.2 mnt-km 160 mnt-km UNION PACIFIC 1 Waste collected / recycled 58.5mnt 30,700t VEOLIA, CLEAN HARBORS, LKQ 44 Materials captured for circular economy 24.1 mnt 111,000t SMURFIT KAPPA, SAINT- GOBAIN, CLEAN HARBORS 7 Renewable/recovered energy use in production 53.8TWh 121.7GWh WEST FRASER, SAINT- GOBAIN, AIR LIQUIDE 46

 Source: Vontobel Asset Management.
 Note: For informational purposes only.
-Holdings of Vontobel Fund - GEC as of the period noted and subject to change.
-No assumption should be made as to the profitability of any security associated with them.
+Holdings of the strategy's representative portfolio; subject to change; and for illustrative purposes only.

-In terms of continuity, we aggregate the above list of 12 impact indicators into nine key impact indicators that gauge the favorable impact of the companies in the Vontobel Fund - GEC.
+In terms of continuity, we aggregate the above list of 12 impact indicators into nine key impact indicators that gauge the favorable impact of the companies in the Vontobel GEC strategy.

 To make the indicators more tangible, we translate each positive impact into easier-to-grasp equivalents.
-Investing EUR 1 million in the Vontobel Fund - GEC results in ownership of companies that delivered the following impactful activities during their latest reporting year:
+Investing EUR 1 million in the Vontobel GEC strategy results in ownership of companies that delivered the following impactful activities during their latest reporting year: